 Training for patient advocates

 The Duchenne Patient Academy (DPA) is setting a strong patient advocacy base for the Duchenne and Becker community.
-Since it launch in 2018, this training for Duchenne patient advocates is training over 140 patient advocates in 52 countries.
-Together with other DMD patient organisations, DPA is connecting leading experts in their fields in a week-long intensive training and capacity building programme.
-Our focus is to contribute a unified and strong voice to coordinate the global advocacy strategy of the community.
+Since its launch in 2018, the academy has trained over 500 patient advocates in 52 countries.
+Together with other DMD patient organizations, DPA is connecting leading experts in their fields in a week-long intensive training and capacity building program.
+Our focus is to contribute to a unified and strong voice to coordinate the global advocacy strategy of the community.

 For who is this training?

-It will be of particular interest to people affected by Duchenne or Becker muscular dystrophy, patient organisations, researchers and clinicians.
-Patient advocates do not have to be connected to a patient organisation.
+It will be of particular interest to people affected by Duchenne or Becker muscular dystrophy, patient organizations, researchers and clinicians.
+Patient advocates do not have to be connected to a patient organization.

 How can I apply?

-Those interested to join can complete an application form with motivation.
+Those interested to join can complete an application form with a motivation letter.
 This application will be reviewed by the DDF Board.
-Visit the website from the Duchenne Patient Academy for more information about application openings and procedures.
+Visit the Duchenne Patient Academy website for more information about application openings and procedures.

 What can I learn?

-Patient advocates accepted into the programme will benefit from expert speakers and participate in the global dialogue, receiving training in fundraising, science, policy, regulations, clinical trials, and networking opportunities.
+Patient advocates accepted into the programme will benefit from expert speakers and participate in the global dialogue.
+Consequently, participants will receive training in fundraising, science, policy, regulations, clinical trials, and networking opportunities.